lizaodawn/IMMARKUS-wiki-clone/07-Exploring-Data-in-Knowledge-Graph.md

 **Figure 6.** Hide Labels in Knowledge Graph with the Label Excavation Made Visible by Hovering over the Node

-## Show Sub-folders as Nodes
+## Show Subfolders as Nodes

-Show sub-folders as nodes allows you to see the distribution of your images and entities across sub-folders on the graph (crimson nodes on **Figure 7**)
+Show subfolders as nodes allows you to see the distribution of your images and entities across subfolders on the graph (crimson nodes on **Figure 7**)

 ![KG7](https://github.com/rsimon/immarkus/assets/128056738/76f9434f-cabf-4fda-983c-f72c80af0f45)
-**Figure 7.** Show Sub-folders as Nodes
+**Figure 7.** Show Subfolders as Nodes

 ## Hide Unconnected Nodes